kwatch/benry-ruby/benry-cmdopt/README.md

   This feature is hard-coded in `OptionParser#parse_in_order()` and hard to be disabled.

-  On the other hand, `benry/cmdopt.rb` doesn't behave this way.
+  In contact, `benry/cmdopt.rb` doesn't behave this way.
   `-x` option is available only when `-x` is defined.
+  `benry/cmdopt.rb` does nothing superfluous.

-* `optparse.rb` uses long option name as hash key automatically, but it doesn't provide the way to specify hash key of short-only option.
+* `optparse.rb` uses long option name as hash key automatically, but it doesn't provide the way to specify hash key for short-only option.

-  `benry/cmdopt.rb` can specify hash key of short-only option.
+  `benry/cmdopt.rb` can specify hash key for short-only option.

 ```ruby
 ### optparse.rb